 Free Things to do in Singapore

-It costs nothing to walk around Chinatown, Marina Bay, Little India or the Colonial District and take in the sights.
+It costs nothing to walk around Chinatown, Marina Bay, Little India, Kampong Glam or the Civic District and take in the sights.

 Each of these areas is easily reached by public transport and easy to wander round.
 There are plenty of temples to visit as you wander, markets to browse and architecture to admire.